Probing primordial black holes with anisotropies in stochastic gravitational-wave background: Theoretical results

 For the sake of completeness, we additionally present a simple (but crude) estimate for the amplitude of the shot-noise $\widetilde{N}_\ell$.
 Assuming a constant merger rate, and considering a \ac{BBH} coalescence time $\tau \sim 10^3$ years (roughly spanning the frequency range from $10^{-3}$ Hz to $10^{-2}$ Hz), for the comoving number density of \acp{BBH} we approximately obtain $\overbar{n}\sim\tau\mathcal{R}_{X}\sim10^{5}\mathrm{Gpc}^{-3}$.
 Eq.~(\ref{eq:ssn}) can be approximated to give

 Using $\overbar{\Omega}\sim t_0 \nu\mathcal{A}_{X}/\rho_\mathrm{c}$, we obtain $\widetilde{N}_\ell\sim (t_0^3 \overbar{n})^{-1} \sim 10^{-8}$, which is consistent with the numerical evaluation.

-Finally, in order to assess the power of our method, in Fig.~\ref{fig:5} (black solid curve) we show the ratio of the rescaled $\widetilde{C}_{\ell}$ spectra in the ABH and PBH scenarios.
+Finally, in order to assess the power of our method, in Fig.~\ref{fig:5} (black solid curve) we show the ratio of the rescaled $\widetilde{C}_{\ell}$ spectra in the \ac{ABH} and \ac{PBH} scenarios.
 For comparison, we also show the cosmic variance (shaded region), which, for each of the signals, is given by $\sigma(C_\ell)/C_\ell=\sqrt{2/(2\ell+1)}$.
 For the ratio of two normally-distributed variables $w=u/v$, the variance $\sigma_{w}$ is given by $\sigma_{w}^{2}/w^{2}=\sigma_{u}^{2}/u^{2}+\sigma_{v}^{2}/v^{2}$, where $\sigma_{u}$ and $\sigma_{v}$ denote the variances of $u$ and $v$, respectively.
 Given the cosmic variances of $u = \widetilde{C}_\ell^{\mathrm{ABH}}$ and $v = \widetilde{C}_\ell^{\mathrm{PBH}}$, we estimate the cosmic variance of the ratio $w=\widetilde{C}_\ell^{\mathrm{ABH}}/\widetilde{C}_\ell^{\mathrm{PBH}}$; the gray-shaded region in Fig.~\ref{fig:5}.
 The dotted horizontal line represents the case of identical signals, which we aim to rule out.
-We find that the cosmic variance is overall subdominant with respect to the signal, implying that it would be possible to discriminate the PBH scenario from the ABH one using the \ac{SGWB} anisotropies.
+We find that the cosmic variance is overall subdominant with respect to the signal, implying that it would be possible to discriminate the \ac{PBH} scenario from the \ac{ABH} one using the \ac{SGWB} anisotropies.
 Scaling as approximately a power-law $\ell^{-1/2}$, the cosmic variance is far less dominant at higher multipoles.
-However, as our result in Fig.~\ref{fig:5} shows, even the lowest multipoles are useful for identifying the BBH origin.
+However, as our result in Fig.~\ref{fig:5} shows, even the lowest multipoles are useful for identifying the \ac{BBH} origin.
 This is an important conclusion, because the detection of smaller-scale anisotropies is known to be technically challenging.
+Furthermore, in particular, we expect that with the lowest six multipoles, Ultimate \ac{DECIGO} has the capability to distinguish the predicted signals of different origin, since it is expected to measure the angular power spectrum with high sensitivity, as mentioned before.